xavierdelacruz/Dijkstra/README.md

 - Future plans include changing the way this 'queue' is used.
 It is currently using List, followed by the OrderBy expression to make it behave like a priority queue - thus, it may not be the fastest.
 Unfortunately, there is no Priority Queue data structure in .NET.
 A binary Heap implementation or SortedList implementation can be used.

-Overall, this implementation was based on my own current experience - and is used as a learning tool for discovery and experimentation!
-I hope it helps you too.